Digital & Tech Glossary

 Zero Downtime Deployment

-A deployment strategy that updates applications without any interruption to user access or service availability.
+A deployment strategy that updates applications without any interruption to user access, ensuring continuous service and preventing revenue loss.

 Zero Trust Security